-“I know,” Mr. Williams said as he walked into the kitchen from his office.
-“We’ll put shackles on your ankles.
+“I know how,” Mr. Williams said as he walked into the kitchen from his office, “we’ll put shackles on your ankles.
 You’ll be able to walk downstairs, but you won’t be able to run.
 Just think of that every time you start to come up or down those stairs.”

 We talked as we ate, telling what each of us was going to do.
 I asked Mrs. W if she could take me shopping to buy birthday presents for Laura and Mark.